Contribute to Kestra Documentation

 ---

-And appears on the site like so:
+And appears on the site as follows:

 The icon lives in the public/docs/icons